Rays vs. Rockies Player Props Betting Odds

 Arozarena Stats

-- Arozarena has picked up a hit in two games in a row.
-In his last five games he is batting .381 with a double, a home run, five walks and four RBI.
+- Arozarena heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .350 with two home runs, five walks and five RBI.

 Arozarena Recent Games